godspeed-03/UrbanMatch-PythonTask/README.md

 ### File - Folder structure
 The file folder structure is as follows
 - UrbanMatch-PythonTask
-  - **Public** : Folder for storing assests and media files
+  - **Public**: Folder for storing assets and media files
-  - `databse.py` : File consoting databse configuration code
+  - `databse.py`: File consisting of database configuration code
-  - `main.py` : Main file for server and all controllers
+  - `main.py`: Main file for server and all controllers
-  - `models.py` : File containing model for user
+  - `models.py`: File containing model for user
-  - `schemas.py` : File containing schemas for dfferent controller with `SQLAlchemy`
+  - `schemas.py`: File containing schemas for a different controller with `SQLAlchemy`

 #### Install the dependencies:

-##### Create a virtual enviroment fo the packages and add that to the source
+##### Create a virtual environment for the packages and add that to the source

 ```bash
 python -m venv venv
 ```
-##### Install all dependency from txt fle
+##### Install all dependencies from txt file
 ``` bash

 pip install -r requirements.txt